Pistachin/fcc-basic-algorithm/README.md

 - Two to four Commit: Cleaner code and added challenge goal to challenges two, three and four.

 - Lucky Seven Commit: Cleaner code and added challenge goal to challenges five to seven.
 Plus I explained the reasons why there are two versions of challenge number six.

+- The ninth ~Gate~ Challenge: Cleaner code and added challenge goal to challenges eight and nine.